bradenpecora/Delivery-Truck-Scheduling/README.md

 sh run_demo.sh
 ```

 This script compiles and runs the program, which includes a demonstration of various scenarios as described in the write-up.
 It also saves the routes to the `routes` folder, then generates and saves maps of each route to the `figures` folder.
 To continue to the next scenario, simply close all of the currently showing maps.
+To use custom test data, replace the corresponding files in the `data`.